NAICS Code Law Firm & OHA NAICS Appeal Attorneys 13 CFR 134.304 & 13 CFR 121.402

-When the federal government, through the contracting officer assigns an incorrect North American Industry Classification System – NAICS Code List, contractors have very little time to react.
-Under 13 CFR 134.304, Commencement of appeals from size determinations and NAICS designations, you have to file your NAICS Code appeal within ten calendar days after issuance of the solicitation, or amendment to the solicitation affecting the size standard.
+When the federal government, through the contracting officer assigns an incorrect North American Industry Classification System – NAICS Code Listing, contractors have very little time to react.
+Under 13 CFR 134.304, Commencement of appeals from size determinations and NAICS designations to small business contracts, you must file your appeal within ten calendar days after issuance of the solicitation or amendment to the solicitation affecting the size standard.

-If the SBA disagrees with the contracting officer’s choice from the NAICS Code List, it may also file a NAICS code government appeal at any time before offers or bids are due.
+If the SBA disagrees with the contracting officer’s choice from the NAICS Code List and business definition, it may also file a NAICS code government appeal at any time before offers or bids are due.

 The deadline for filing is not waived.
 Under 13 CFR 134.304, OHA will dismiss an untimely appeal.
 Sometimes, the contracting agency may issue a solicitation that affects NAICS codes.
 If this is the case, then the OHA Appeal must be filed and served within ten days after the issuance of the amendment.

 Our small business lawyers and SBA NAICS Code law firm provide a broad range of legal services including:

 - Evaluation of your case for legal merit.

-- Assessing the specific requirements of current procurement.
+- Assessing the specific requirements of the current procurement.

-- Preparing and filing Government NAICS Code appeals to OHA.
+- Preparing and filing Government NAICS Codes appeals to OHA.

 - Responding to briefs and applying relevant case law.

-At Watson & Associates, LLC our government contract law attorneys help small businesses to overcome the common mistakes seen in litigation to SBA OHA regarding small business status determination decisions.
-Simply looking at the North American Industry Classification System Government NAICS Code list does not resolve the dispute.
+At Watson & Associates, LLC our government contract NAICS code law firm helps small businesses to overcome the common mistakes seen in litigation to SBA OHA regarding small business status determination decisions.
+Simply looking at the North American Industry Classification System Government NAICS Code listing does not resolve the dispute.
 The key to success is meeting the short deadlines to file the appeal and presenting your case using the proper legal standard before the court.
 Get information about the Mentor Protege Program.

 What is the level of proof on the appeal of small business contracts?
 When you file a NAICS code appeal, you must meet the preponderance of the evidence standard of all elements of its appeal.
-You must show that the CO’s choice under the NAICS Code list was based upon a clear error of fact or law.
+You must show that the CO’s choice under the NAICS listing was based upon a clear error of fact or law.
 See 13 CFR 134.304.

 - Failure to meet this requirement will get an unfavorable result.

-How should the CO choose the appropriate industry classification code?
-Government contracts requires that the contracting officer look for an industry classification code that best describes the principal purpose of the product or service being acquired in light of the industry descriptions in the NAICS Manual, the description in the RFP, the relative value and importance of the components of the procurement making up the end item being procured, and the function of the goods or services being acquired.
+How should the CO choose the appropriate government contractor NAICS code?
+Government contracts require that the contracting officer looks for an industry classification code that best describes the principal purpose of the product or service being acquired in light of the industry descriptions in the NAICS Codes Manual, the description in the RFP, the relative value and importance of the components of the procurement making up the end item being procured, and the function of the goods or services being acquired through small business contracts.
 See FAR 19.303(a)(2) and 13 CFR 121.402 (b).

-Watson’s NAICS code appeal lawyers represent federal contractors in all states regarding SBA law and 13 CFR 121.402, small business requirements, and SBA certification litigation and trial matters.
+Watson’s NAICS code law firm represents federal contractors in all states regarding SBA law and 13 CFR 121.402, small business requirements, and SBA certification litigation and trial matters.
 We intervene for federal small businesses and large DoD contractors in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, U.S. Virgin Islands, Utah, Vermont, Virginia, Washington, Washington, DC, West Virginia, Wisconsin, and Wyoming.

 Cities in which our CO and Washington DC government contract NAICS Code law firm help contractors with SBA size standards and small business definition decisions include Anchorage, AK; Atlanta, GA; Austin, TX; Chicago, IL; Colorado Springs, CO; Dallas, TX; Denver, Colorado; Indianapolis, IN; Las Vegas, NV; Los Angeles, CA; Miami, FL; Philadelphia, PA; San Antonio, TX; San Diego, CA; San Francisco, CA; San Jose, CA; Santa Clara, CA; and Tampa, FL.

-Contact a Government Contract NAICS Code Appeals Attorney
+Contact a Government Contract NAICS Code Bid Protest Attorney

 For immediate help with small business requirements, the SBA’s small business definition and to meet the short deadlines under OHA rules for small business status determination decisions, call our government contracts lawyers and bid protest NAICS code lawyers for your next SBA OHA NAICS Code government appeal under 13 CFR 121.402.
 Call 1-866-601-5518 – FREE INITIAL CONSULTATION.